 The time on this will vary by the size of your salmon obviously, that’s why I stick my oven-safe thermometer probe in the middle of the salmon and set the temperature alert for 125 degrees Fahrenheit.
-I can connect this particular thermometer to my phone and monitor it from there.
+I can then go about my business preparing side dishes and other things while the salmon cooks.
 This is convenient when I’m cooking something for a decent amount of time.

 The carryover heat will raise the internal temperature another 5 to 10 degrees after cooking due to the size of the fish, ensuring it is done but not dry inside.

 Heat a skillet on the stove on medium-high heat, add a tablespoon of vegetable oil.
 Place the salmon fillet skin side down and cook until the skin is crisp and releases from the pan when gently prodded with a spatula.
 This should take anywhere from 3 to 5 minutes.
 When the salmon releases from the pan easily, flip it over and cook the flesh side for about 2 to 4 more minutes.
 Let the salmon rest for at least 5 minutes, the residual heat should bring the salmon to 120 to 125 degrees Fahrenheit.